 Getting to Celebration Key Bahamas

-Carnival’s Celebration Key is exclusively for Carnival cruise ships.
-This means that you cannot visit the destination unless you’re on a Carnival cruise.
-Most sailings that include a call at Celebration Key will originate in Florida, including voyages from Miami, Port Canaveral, Jacksonville, and Tampa.
-However, other homeports will also offer cruises to Celebration Key such as Mobile, Alabama; Galveston, Texas; and Baltimore, Maryland; among others.
+Carnival’s Celebration Key is exclusively for Carnival cruise ships and soon-to-be Princess cruise ships.
+This means that you cannot visit the destination unless you’re on a Carnival or Princess cruise.
+Most sailings that include a call at Celebration Key originate in Florida, including voyages from Miami, Port Canaveral, Fort Lauderdale, Jacksonville, and Tampa.
+However, other homeports also offer cruises to Celebration Key such as Mobile, Alabama; Galveston, Texas; Baltimore, Maryland; New Orleans, Louisiana; and Norfolk, Virginia; among others.

 How do you get around Celebration Key?